 So there you have it.

-The blunt truth is the industry doesn’t really give a damn about the absolute lion’s share of screenplay contests.
+The blunt truth is the industry doesn’t really give a damn about the absolute lion’s share of screenwriting contests.

 Despite the impressive statistics and advertising, for the most part the concept itself is a house built out of sand.

 If you’re hell bent on entering a screenwriting contest here is the honest-to-God best course of action.
 Hone, refine and endlessly re-write your script whilst getting both free and pro script coverage along the way.